 Faculty Program Directors for Graduate Programs

-MBA, and MS in Management
+MS in Human Resource Management, and MS in Management

-Michele A. Paludi, PhD, is the senior faculty program director for the graduate business programs in the School of Graduate Studies at Excelsior College.
+Michele A. Paludi, PhD, is the senior faculty program director for the graduate business programs in the School of Graduate Studies at Excelsior University.
 She is the author/editor of 54 college textbooks, and more than 200 scholarly articles, book chapters and conference presentations on developmental psychology, psychology of women, workplace violence, work/life integration, sexual harassment, campus violence, gender, and discrimination.
 Her book, Ivory Power: Sexual Harassment on Campus, (1990, SUNY Press), received the 1992 Myers Center Award for Outstanding Book on Human Rights in the United States.
 Dr. Paludi served as chair of the U.S. Department of Education’s Subpanel on the Prevention of Violence, Sexual Harassment, and Alcohol and Other Drug Problems in Higher Education.
 She was one of six scholars in the United States to be selected for this subpanel.
 She also was a consultant to and a member of former New York State Governor Mario Cuomo’s Task Force on Sexual Harassment.
 Dr. Paludi serves as an expert witness in psychology for court proceedings and administrative hearings on sexual harassment, workplace violence and also race discrimination.
 She has had extensive experience in conducting training programs and investigations of equal employment opportunity issues for businesses and educational institutions.
 In addition, Dr. Paludi has held faculty positions at Franklin & Marshall College, Kent State University, Hunter College, Union College, Hamilton College, Siena College, and Union Graduate College (now Clarkson University) where she directed graduate certificate programs in leadership and human resource management.